-Interested, registered parties submit sealed bids on the entirety or a portion of a state or state agency tract advertised as offered for state or state agency mineral lease to the Office of Mineral Resources, using the official Bid Form, generally no later than 12:00 noon CT on the Tuesday immediately prior to the Wednesday sale at which the tracts will be offered unless otherwise noticed.
-Each bid shall include payment to the Office of Mineral Resources of the cash payment (bonus) bid and, if a portion bid, also include a description of the acreage portion bid upon, including a map, on both paper and DVD or CDROM.
+Interested, registered parties submit sealed bids on the entirety or a portion of a state or state agency tract advertised as offered for state or state agency mineral lease to the Office of Mineral Resources, using the official Bid Form, no later than 12:00 noon CT on the Tuesday immediately prior to the Wednesday sale at which the tracts will be offered (unless otherwise noticed at http://dnr.louisiana.gov/index.cfm?md=pagebuilder&tmp=home&pid=978.

+Each bid shall include payment to the Office of Mineral Resources of the cash payment (bonus) bid.
+If a portion bid, also include a description of the acreage portion bid upon, dxf file and a map, on both paper and DVD or CDROM.
 LSA-R.S.
 30:127.